Service Descriptions, Ticket Information, and FAQs

 Large print machzors will be available for all sanctuary services.
 Sanctuary services are accessible via lift.
 Please enter at the blue vestibule on Garfield Place.
 ADA compliant restrooms can be found in the sanctuary building.

 The Jewish Braille Institute can also help you or a loved one who is blind or visually impaired celebrate the Jewish holidays with FREE machzorim (prayer books), Selichot, Taschlich prayers, Yizkor prayers, a 16-month holiday calendar, and much more, all in accessible formats.
 JBI can help you or a loved one who is blind or visually impaired celebrate the Jewish holidays with FREE machzorim (prayer books), Selichot, Taschlich prayers, Yizkor prayers, a 16-month holiday calendar, and much more, all in accessible formats.
-Please make requests for High Holy Day materials prior to September 7, 2023.

 I'm a CBE member, and I need help walking to services or I have a loved one who needs help.
 What support can you offer me?